argorar/WebMConverter/README.md

 ## Changelog

+#### Version 3.9.1
+* Add option to set the exact dimensions to crop
+* Display just one decimal in crop resolution

 #### Version 3.9.0
 * Add shortcut keys for trim, multi trimp, crop, and change rate
 * Now you can see the new resolution of your crop